Hilary Gong: Club career

 Gong made his professional debut for AS Trenčín against Ružomberok on 22 April 2017.

 On 5 July 2018, Gong joined Dutch side Vitesse Arnhem on a four-year deal for an undisclosed fee.

 On 15 July 2023, Ararat-Armenia announced that Gong's loan deal from GBS Academy had expired.

 On 29 July 2023, AS Trenčín announced the return of Gong to the club.

 On 11 July 2024, Gong moved to Polish Ekstraklasa club Widzew Łódź for an undisclosed fee, on a deal until June 2026, with a one-year option.

-On 24 June 2025, it was announced that Gong would be joining Slovak club FC Spartak Trnava on a two-year contract with an option for another year.
-He made his debut for the Spartak in the first round of the Europa League qualification in a 1:0 loss to BK Häcken, coming on as a substitute in the 86” minute for Libor Holík.
+On 24 June 2025, it was announced that Gong would be joining Slovak club Spartak Trnava on a two-year contract with an option for another year.
+He made his debut for Spartak in the first round of the UEFA Europa League qualification in a 1–0 loss to BK Häcken, coming on as a substitute for Libor Holík in the 86th minute.